xliangp/DIFFER/README.md

 DIFFER leverages text prompts to disentangle biometric and non-biometric factors (e.g., clothing, pose, hairstyle) in person re-identification under clothing changes.
 See our paper for full details.

-Clothes-changing person re-identification (CC-ReID) aims to recognize individuals under different clothing scenarios.
-In this work, we propose DIFFER, a novel adversarial learning method that leverages textual descriptions to disentangle identity features.
-Recognizing that image features inherently mix inseparable information, DIFFER introduces NBDetach, a mechanism designed for feature disentanglement by leveraging the separable nature of text descriptions as supervision.
-It partitions the feature space into distinct subspaces and, through gradient reversal layers, effectively separates identity-related features from non-biometric features.

 ## Installation